fergusq/tampio/README.md

 ## Methods

-A method is a procedure that can take multiple argumets.
+A method is a procedure that can take multiple arguments.

     Kun [self parameter] [verb] [parameters], [statement list].